 Located in the heart of the Mackenzie region the hotel's natural stone architecture compliments the mountains and rivers of New Zealand's Southern Alps.
 With 108 well equipped rooms the hotel can offer every facility needed for a comfortable stay.

-Visit a local home set on the shores of Lake Tekapo and learn the secrets of making a Pavlova - a truly Kiwi dessert!
+Visit a local home set on the shores of Lake Tekapo and learn the secrets of making a Pavlova – a truly Kiwi dessert!
 For morning tea, enjoy the taste of your pavlova as you drink in the views of this beautiful lake.
-View the Church of the Good Shepherd, one of New Zealand’s most -photographed spots; a tiny church set against a majestic backdrop of the Southern Alps.
+View the Church of the Good Shepherd, one of New Zealand’s most-photographed spots; a tiny church set against a majestic backdrop of the Southern Alps.
 Pass across the high country’s tussock plains, through the small rural towns of Fairlie and Geraldine, and onto Ashburton.
 From here travel across the fertile Canterbury Plains to Christchurch.
-Most English of New Zealand cities suffered a succession of terrible earthquakes in 2010/11.
+This most English of New Zealand cities suffered a succession of terrible earthquakes in 2010/11.
 Post-earthquake the city combines urban regeneration and innovation with heritage, culture, and creativity.
+This is the final part of our journey together, so tonight we enjoy a relaxed farewell dinner at a local restaurant.

 Your accommodation: Distinction Hotel Christchurch (or similar)